Frequently Asked Questions

 Eric Kandel, Nobel Prize winner for research on memory, stated concerning treating patients: “Social influences [are] biologically incorporated into the altered expression of specific genes in specific nerve cells of specific areas of the brain”.
 In other words, science and Scripture are in harmony supporting that we can be transformed by the renewing of our minds.

-It is stored cellular memories that were not processed properly, often times unresolved heartbreaking events from childhood that lacked mature perception.
+It is believed to be stored cellular memories that were not processed properly, often times unresolved heartbreaking events from childhood that lacked mature perception.
 (Popped balloon, neighborhood/school change, appropriate parental discipline…) Eventually, everyone gets stuck.
 Life fails to live up to our expectations, and as a result, we suffer.
-Traumatic events are unavoidable.
+Stressful life events are unavoidable.
 Energy moves unrestricted through a healthy body but life’s traumas, however small, can be stored in a reactive manner in our body if not processed properly at the time.
-These stored cellular memories block energy flow and can result in emotional suffering and physical illness and disease.
-When emotions are repressed, the network pathways get blocked, stopping the flow of the vital chemicals that run both our biology and our behavior.
-It is now understood that negative emotional energy can lodge in organs contributing to physical disease.
+These stored cellular memories can block energy flow and can result in emotional suffering and physical issues.
+It’s believed that when emotions are repressed, the network pathways get blocked, stopping the flow of the vital chemicals that run both our biology and our behavior.
+The premise is that negative emotional energy can lodge in organs contributing to physical disease.

 Our five senses activate an emotional response to our life experiences almost immediately.
 We do not always process “life” properly.
 For example: we may be too young/immature to process properly; we were physically injured and that took precedence; we experienced sudden trauma (witnessing an accident); or were embarrassed during a hallway encounter or midway through a presentation.
-Unfortunately, these life experiences (unprocessed emotions) remain active in our bodies and become blockages.
-They are forgotten to us “today” but are alive, active and unfortunately destructive in our subconscious.
+Unfortunately, these life experiences (unprocessed emotions) can remain active in our bodies and become blockages.
+The theory is that they are forgotten to us “today” but are alive, active and unfortunately destructive in our subconscious.

 Moreover, we can be our own worst enemy when we form, and then reinforce, blockages.
-Reliving a toxic event over and over again strengthens that circuit in the brain.
-It then becomes a main filter disrupting normal function and making it more debilitating – a blockage.
-EPT reveals what the mind conceals.
+Reliving a toxic event over and over again can strengthen that circuit in the brain.
+It’s believed that it then becomes a main filter disrupting normal function and making it more debilitating – a blockage.
+Splankna reveals what the mind conceals.
 Your physical body is influenced by your mental thoughts, words, feelings, and emotions.
-All of this information is stored at a cellular level, beginning in utero to present time.
+It’s believed that all of this information is stored at a cellular level, beginning in utero to present time.
 Our bodies are equipped to deal with stress that surrounds us in our daily life and tends to store these emotions in our organs and muscles, which can lead to all sorts of unhealthy responses and even disease.

 The American Institute of Stress research shows that 98% of mental and physical illnesses come from our thought life.
 Emotional blockages are neuropeptide chemicals that carry an electrical charge.
 The electrical signals in our brains and bodies affect the way cells interact and function.
 Electrochemical messages are passed between brain cells.
 Similar signals are passed to every cell in the body.
 Each has receptor sites, a kind of “mail box” for these electrochemical messengers.
 Receptors are on every cell in your body.
 They actually are mini electrical pumps.
 When the receptor is activated by a matching “molecule of emotion” the receptor passes a charge into the cell changing the cell’s electrical frequency as well as its chemistry.